ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 .. note::

-    Even though the new API stack still rudimentary supports `TensorFlow <https://tensorflow.org>`__, RLlib will soon move to `PyTorch <https://pytorch.org>`__ as the only supported deep learning framework (dropping TensorFlow support entirely).
+    Even though the new API stack still rudimentary supports `TensorFlow <https://tensorflow.org>`__, RLlib is moving to `PyTorch <https://pytorch.org>`__ as the only supported deep learning framework (dropping TensorFlow support entirely).
-    Note, though, the RLlib continues to be designed in a framework-agnostic fashion.
+    Note, though, that RLlib continues to be designed in a framework-agnostic fashion.

 Change your AlgorithmConfig
 ---------------------------

-The new API stack is disabled by default for all RLlib algorithms.
+The new API stack is turned off by default for all RLlib algorithms.
 To activate it, use the `api_stack()` method in your `AlgorithmConfig` object like so:

 .. testcode::